 This all makes for more comfortable sessions and greater flexibility, because of the lower profile.

 The early hardshell models had a slightly questionable fastening mechanism involving a PU tube loop that had a tendency to stretch.

 However, from 2018 onwards Ride Engine adopted a more traditional fixing mechanism that has solved the early problems completely.

 The 2021 version has an excellent ” Unity Ladder-Lock” system that firmly secures the Unity spreader bar without any loosening or twisting.

 Please note that the spreader bar is sold as a separate item.

 The interior and edges of the harness are nicely padded with memory foam and the hardshell backplate has a concave curve that hugs the lower back to prevent it riding up and to offer subtle yet firm lumbar support.

-- Dual compression straps.
+- Single compression strap.

 - Memory foam interior.

 - Low-profile back-plate, offers comfort and flexibility without compromising on support